Chandan9898Kumar/Crud-Using-Rest-Api/README.md

           publish_dir: ./dist
 ```

-# Explain the concept of “staging” and “production” environments?
+# Explain the concept of “staging” and “production” environments ?

 Staging and production environments are crucial in CI/CD. `Staging` is a replica of your production environment where you test changes before deploying to production.
 It helps catch issues early.
 The `production`environment is where your live app resides and is accessible to users.